bwang1008/Rubik-Cube/README.md

 Use the left mouse button to click and drag the cube around its center.
 Use W to zoom in, S to zoom out.
 Press V to re-adjust the camera to default settings.
 Press ENTER between stages of solving to proceed to the next one.
 Press ESCAPE to exit.

+When the program first starts, it will automatically start scrambling.
+Once it finishes scrambling, it will wait for the user to press ENTER to enter the next stage of solving.

+Stage 1: Down face center completely solved, Back face center mostly solved, Left face center somewhat solved
+Stage 2: Back face center completely solved
+Stage 3: Left face center completely solved
+Stage 4: Up face center completely solved
+Stage 5: Front face center and Right face center completely solved
+Stage 6: Edge pieces are grouped together correctly
+Stage 7: All edge and corner pieces correct

+You will need to press ENTER in between each of these stages.

-Main idea is to first render a hollow cube, to save resources, with the appriopriate colors.
+The main idea is to first render a hollow cube, to save resources, with the appriopriate colors.
 Upon one rotation of a face, update the position of the vertices of the appropriate cubies on the fly in the vertex shader (not in main).
 Once that one particular rotation is finished, use the same vertices in main and update them to update transformation / colors appropriately (otherwise the colors are as if no rotation happened at all).
-For solving, we first solve the centers, then solve the edges, then solve the rest as a large 3x3x3 cube.
+For solving, we first solve the centers, then solve the edges, then solve the rest as a large 3x3x3 or 4x4x4 cube, depending on parity.

 File directory structure:
 |- cmake - Folder - used for CMake
 |- lib   - Folder - utilities and abstractions for jpeg,image,material,...
 |- src   - Folder - actual source code for project
 	|- shaders 					- Folder - vertex shader and fragment shader for GLSL
 	|- CMakeLists.txt 			- File - CMake
 	|- config.h 				- File - Constants
 	|- cube.h 					- File - Specifies vertices and triangles to build a unit cube
 	|- gui.cc 					- File - Controls for mouse and keyboard in animation
 	|- gui.h 					- File - header for gui.cc
 	|- json.hpp 				- File - Nlohmann's json for C++
 	|- main.cc 					- File - Rendering loop
 	|- procedure_geometry.cc 	- File - Specifies how to build large Rubik's cube from individual small cubes from cube.h
 	|- procedure_geometry.h 	- File - header file for procedure_geometry.cc
 	|- render_pass.cc 			- File - abstraction for rendering objects in OpenGL
 	|- render_pass.h 			- File - header file for render_pass.cc
 	|- shader_uniform.cc 		- File - abstraction for GLSL commands
 	|- shader_uniform.h 		- File - header file for shader_uniform.cc
 	|- solver.cc 				- File - implementation that solves Rubik's cube and generates the moves for it
 	|- solver.h 				- File - header file for solver.cc
 |- third-party 		- Folder - this should be for OpenGL mathematics library
 |- .gitignore  		- File - what should not be committed to git repo
 |- CMakeLists.txt 	- File - CMake
 |- Log.txt 			- File - Explanation of what happened in the project in each git commit
 |- README.md 		- File - This current file
 |- TODO.txt 		- File - Ideas for what to implement next
 |- run.sh 			- File - Bash script to run the program

 Requirements for Ubuntu:\